-First identified in milk and resulting from the degradation of lactose, this compound is also found in winel, certain fruits and vegetables as well as in our muscles (lactic accumulation: origin of cramps and muscle pain).
+Identified for the first time in milk and derived from the degradation of lactose, this compound is also present in wine, certain fruits and vegetables as well as in our muscles (lactic accumulation: the origin of cramps and muscle pain).

 Applications: